Miminh/React-Burger-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About the Project
-Credits : React Udemy Course by Maximillian
+Learned From : React Udemy Course by Maximillian

 This project is a Simple Burger Builder Project,  a starter project to understand all the different concepts of React